wundergraph/cosmo-federation-demos/README.md

 npm run compose
 ```

+> [!NOTE]
+> If you are running the Go version of the subgraphs, you need to run `npm run compose-go` instead.

 This will require a restart of the router so press `CTRL+C` and run `npm start` again.

 💫 If you like to learn more about federation, check out the [Cosmo Docs](https://cosmo-docs.wundergraph.com/).